samima55/samima55/README.md

 - 📫 How to reach me **samimahassan55@gmail.com**

-- ⚡ Fun fact **I think i am very good at communicating and enjoy diversity**
+- ⚡ Fun fact 1 about me **very good at communicating and enjoy diversity**
+- ⚡ Fun fact 2 about me **I can code for hours with react and Java**

 <h3 align="left">Connect with me:</h3>
 <p align="left">